slimndap/jeero/readme.txt

 * Added support for the [Events Schedule WordPress Plugin](https://demo.curlythemes.com/timetable-wordpress-plugin/).

 = 1.0.4 =
-Fixed a redirect issue while setting up a new sync.
+Fixed a redirect issue while setting up a new import.

 = 1.0.3 =
 Added support for the Modern Events Calendar plugin.